shoushou1106/FrostyFlammenwerferPlugin/README.md

 - **Even without another plugin**: You can add/modify a string without another plugin from Frosty Editor's menu bar.
 Just in case you need it.
 - **Bulk find & replace:** Now featuring regular-expression matching.
 - **Export/import chunks to and from files:** You can hand off modified assets as static binary files.
 Like the original flammenwerfer does.
-- **Check compatibility:** Check is there any issues before release a mod.
+- **Check compatibility:** Check is there any issues before release a mod, get a compatibility report with `FsLocalizationPlugin`

 ### Extended Features